neuromorphs/tonic/README.md

-# Data augmentation for event/spike recordings
+# Telluride Spike Data Augmentation toolkit
-This repository will contain a pipeline of data augmentation methods, the effect of which will be tested on various data sets and SOA methods for event- and spike-based data.
+This repository contains a pipeline of data augmentation methods, the effect of which will be tested on various data sets and SOA methods for event- and spike-based data.
+The goal is to reduce overfitting in learning algorithms by providing implementations of data augmentation methods for event/spike recordings.

 ## Augementation methods
 - left/right flip